arcadeangel/coinop4charity/journal.md

 ## 09.10.26 22:15  Gamer Pro integration went live.
 Then the BSP-Y02 stations needed debugging.

 Here is a recap of what we did to fix it tonight (wish I caught this before the demos earlier lol).
 Thank you to our partners for immediately reporting the bug and your patience.
 It was worth the hiccups the 2 player on the Legends Gamer Pro running the terminal, the track ball mapping and all is a solid flex.
 Paid a visit to my favorite maker lab of all time today hopefully the big dogs didn't test the terminal with the BSP until after dinner.
 Yikes.
+I hope they get involved, I would rather a public entity that is educating the next generation help carry the torch here as you can see I am debugging things while eating dinner.
+It takes a village.
+Ask anyone in coin op, sometimes you strip away your ego, your pride and even your initial plans... until all that is left is real.
+There could have been an entirely different component that needed fixing.
+Just because the multimeter gives a bad read on a speaker, doesn't mean that the board itself isn't fried and needs changing all together.
+For this to truly succeed it needs to be easily replicable, and that takes a lot more than a handful of volunteers.

 Last night’s ?g=1 path for the AT Games Legends Gamer Pro is in index.html.
 Staff URL is still ?kiosk=1. gamepads.json is next to the terminal so button maps do not live only inside a 577K file.
 That part held.
 What did not hold was the cheap stick we actually put in youth rooms.